 In any circuit where accuracy is important, careful consideration of the power supply and ground return layout helps to ensure the rated performance.
-The printed circuit board on which the AD5722R/AD5732R/AD5752R are mounted should be designed so that the analog and digital sections are separated and confined to certain areas of the board.
-If the AD5722R/AD5732R/AD5752R are in a system where multiple devices require an AGND-to-DGND connection, the connection should be made at one point only.
-The star ground point should be established as close as possible to the device.
+Design the printed circuit board on which the AD5724R/AD5734R/AD5754R are mounted so that the analog and digital sections are separated and confined to certain areas of the board.
+If the AD5724R/AD5734R/AD5754R are in a system which multiple devices require an AGND-to-DGND connection, make the connection at one point only.
+Establish the star ground point as close as possible to the device.

-The AD5722R/AD5732R/AD5752R should have ample supply bypassing of a 10 μF capacitor in parallel with a 0.1 μF capacitor on each supply located as close to the package as possible, ideally right up against the device.
-The 10 μF capacitors are the tantalum bead type.
-The 0.1 μF capacitor should have low effective series resistance (ESR) and low effective series inductance (ESI), such as the common ceramic types, which provide a low impedance path to ground at high frequencies to handle transient currents due to internal logic switching.
+Bypass the AD5724R/AD5734R/AD5754R with an ample supply of a 10 μ F capacitor in parallel with a 0.1 μ F capacitor on each supply located as close to the package as possible, ideally right up against the device.
+The 10 μ F capacitors are the tantalum bead type.
+The 0.1 μ F capacitor should have low effective series resistance (ESR) and low effective series inductance (ESI) such as the common ceramic types, which provide a low impedance path to ground at high frequencies to handle transient currents due to internal logic switching.

-The power supply lines of the AD5722R/AD5732R/AD5752R should use as large a trace as possible to provide low impedance paths and reduce the effects of glitches on the power supply line.
-Fast switching signals, such as clock signals, should be shielded with digital ground to avoid radiating noise to other parts of the board, and they should never be run near the reference inputs.
-A ground line routed between the SDIN and SCLK lines helps reduce crosstalk between these lines (this is not required on a multilayer board that has a separate ground plane, but separating the lines does help).
-It is essential to minimize noise on the REFIN line because noise couples through to the DAC output.
+The power supply lines of the AD5724R/AD5734R/AD5754R

+should use as large a trace as possible to provide low impedance paths and reduce the effects of glitches on the power supply line.
+Shield fast switching signals such as clocks with digital ground to avoid radiating noise to other parts of the board and never run them near the reference inputs.
+A ground line routed between the SDIN and SCLK lines helps reduce crosstalk between them (this is not required on a multilayer board that has a separate ground plane, but separating the lines does help).
+It is essential to minimize noise on the REFIN line because it couples through to the DAC output.

 Avoid crossover of digital and analog signals.
 Traces on opposite sides of the board should run at right angles to each other.
-This reduces the effects of feedthrough on the board.
-A microstrip technique is by far the best method, but it is not always possible with a double-sided board.
-In this technique, the component side of the board is dedicated to a ground plane, and signal traces are placed on the solder side.
+This reduces the effects of feed through the board.
+A microstrip technique is by far the best but not always possible with a double-sided board.
+In this technique, the component side of the board is dedicated to the ground plane, while signal traces are placed on the solder side.